OBF/obf-docs/Travel_fellowships.md

 ### Review panel

 The review panel is drawn for every round of applications from the OBF Board members and volunteers based on their availability.
-Any panellist with a clear *conflict of interest*[1] will recuse themselves from deliberation.
+Any panelist with a clear *conflict of interest*[1] will recuse themselves from deliberation.

 [1] A conflict of interest may occur despite the anonymization if the applicant is known to the reviewer via the project description or online repository.